top of page

 Human occupation of the Viana region dates back to the Mesolithic period, as evidenced by numerous archaeological findings (preceding the pre-Roman citadel) on Monte de Santa Luzia.
 The settlement of Viana received its charter from King Afonso III of Portugal on July 18, 1258.
 Due to its growing prosperity, Viana became an important commercial outpost, leading to the construction of a defensive tower (Torre da Roqueta) to repel pirates from Galicia and North Africa who sought to plunder the port.

-In 2023, Viana do Castelo was awarded the European City of Sport and arranged competitions in many different sports.
+In 2023, Viana do Castelo was awarded the European City of Sport and hosted competitions in various sports.
 The city is a top destination for water sports enthusiasts, offering excellent conditions for windsurfing, kitesurfing, surfing, and sailing.
 The Atlantic coast and steady winds make the area perfect for beginners and experienced athletes.
 Praia do Cabedelo is a renowned spot for kitesurfing and windsurfing, having arranged competitions for the PWA World Cup.
 The town’s solid maritime culture and modern facilities make it a hub for sailing, while the consistent waves along the coast provide ideal conditions for surfers year-round.

 Some of the most prominent heritage sites in Viana do Castelo include: